The Menopause Management Course for Nurse Practitioners

 -

-Across five in-depth modules, you’ll build a structured approach—from foundational physiology and symptom patterns to clinical reasoning, safe prescribing, and long-term health support.
+Across five in-depth modules, you will build a structured approach: from foundational physiology and symptom patterns to clinical reasoning, safe prescribing, and long-term health support.
 Each module builds on the last to strengthen clinical reasoning and confidence.

 Who it’s for